If you’re moving into a care home and most of your money is tied up in your home, your local authority might offer you a deferred payment agreement.

 To take part in a deferred payment scheme:

-- you should be a homeowner or have another asset that the local authority can use as security
+- You should be a homeowner or have another asset the local authority can use as security.

-- you should be in, or planning to be in, long-term residential care – you won’t be able to take out a deferred payment agreement for temporary stays in care
+- You should be, or planning to be, in a care home for the long term.
+You won’t be able to take out a deferred payment agreement for temporary stays in care.

-If you still have an outstanding mortgage, check the terms and conditions and speak to your lender.
+If you still have a mortgage, check the terms and conditions and speak to your lender.
 Some lenders won’t let you take out another loan secured on the home.

 Are there any charges with a deferred payment agreement?

 The local authority can charge you administration fees to cover its costs.
 These include: